-Surgery is one of the most common types of treatment for breast cancer, and your surgeon at Edith Sanford Breast Center will make sure you know your options, the benefits and risks of each, answer any questions and help you decide which option is right for you.
+Surgery is one of the most common types of treatment for breast cancer, and at Edith Sanford Breast Center our surgeons offer all of the latest breast cancer surgery options available.

 - The size, location and stage of the tumor

-- Certain features of the cancer
+- Certain features of your breast cancer

 - How you feel about radiation therapy

 Our highly-trained team of breast specialists will make sure you know the benefits and risks of each, answer any questions and help you decide which surgery option is right for you.

 *Ask your physician which surgical options are available in your region.

 Many women who have breast surgery also choose to have breast reconstruction.
 In fact, reconstruction is often one of the first things women think about when undergoing breast cancer surgery.
 Because of this, at Edith Sanford Breast Center, our breast surgical and reconstruction teams work together with our patients to ensure they get the results they want.

 At Edith Sanford Breast Center, we offer all of the reconstruction options to ensure patients have more choices to find the care path right for them.

 Microvascular breast reconstruction is a highly advanced technique where a patient’s own tissue is detached and transferred to reconstruct new breasts, which look and feel natural.
 This can be a great alternative for women who do not want breast implants.